jankaluza/spectrum/debian-ubuntu-installation.markdown

 	apt-get install spectrum

 Note that these repositories pull in quite a few dependencies, depending on the distribution you use.

+### Install spectrum - development version
+If you want to try newest features or help us with testing, you can use development packages.
 The packages are rebuild daily at 6:00 AM CEST.

+	apt-get update
+	apt-get install spectrum

 After you have successfully installed spectrum, you can start [configuring spectrum instances](new-spectrum-instances.html).